Blatke/Comic-Effects/README.md

 ## Requirement
 It needs the shader mod, [Billboarding Cutout Shader for ME](https://github.com/Blatke/Billboarding_Cutout_Shader_for_ME), to let MaterialEditor show its options on the tab.
 If you don't have it, click the link to get it.

+**NOTE:** This mod depends on that shader mod, which means an update on this mod might rely on the update of that shader.
+You need to check if that shader mod was updated when you get the latest version of this mod to use.

 ## How to Use
 Download the .zipmod file for the latest version on the [Release](https://github.com/Blatke/Comic-Effects/releases) page, then drag and drop it into your **/mods/** folder, or use KKManager to install it.